Keep calm when the tires spin.

 Orange suits everyone.
 In Spain and Italy the safety vest requirement has been in force since 2004, in Germany since 2014, and in the USA only in some states.
-However, it is always advisable – no matter where – to have a safety vest at hand.
-If you want to be on the safe side, it is best to pack more than two, so that passengers can draw attention to themselves in the event of a breakdown.
+However, it is always advisable – no matter where – to have a couple of safety vest at hand.
+If you want to be on the safe side, it is best to pack one for every passenger, so they can draw attention to themselves in the event of a breakdown.

 - Set up a warning triangle or flare.

 In Europe, a warning triangle is mandatory in almost every country.
 Depending on the surroundings, this must be installed 50 to 400 m away from the scene of the accident.
 If a curve obscures your view, set up the warning triangle before the beginning of the curve.
 In the USA or other countries like South Africa, accident participants often also use “flares”.
 These either light up with LEDs or are ignited to warn other road users.
 Be careful not to endanger yourselves when setting up.